rorm-orm/rorm/README.md

 ## Documentation

-See the `docs/` directory or just use the deployed documentation: [rorm.rs](https://rorm.rs).
+Take a look at [rorm-orm/docs](https://github.com/rorm-orm/docs) or just use the deployed documentation: [rorm.rs](https://rorm.rs).

 ## Contribution